rachelmichaela/rachelmichaela/README.md

 <p align="right" dir="rtl">ב״ה</p>
 <h3>Howdy!
 My name is Rachel, and this is my GitHub profile.</h3>

-I'm a freelance software engineer and consultant.
-I am available for work, including permanent hire.

 Instead of a long-winded spiel, here are a few tasks that you could complete.

 - You can browse [my blog](https://blog.delevingne.me);